 Does this sound familiar?

-When you’re shopping for the host of your website, there’s a few things you can look for to spot bad hosting companies.
+When you’re shopping for the perfect host for your website, there’s a few things you can look out for to spot bad hosting companies.

 - Customer Service: An ideal web host will offer 24/7/365 support, in various different formats.
 Live chat is a really useful feature for a web host to offer, as you can contact them straight away, regardless of what time it is, and where you’re located.
 If a company only offers support via a ticket system, you’re likely going to experience slow response times.
 This is frustrating, especially if you’re experiencing any issues, including technical problems like downtime.
 A web host with limited contact options can be a warning sign that they don’t put their customers first, and aren’t keen on responding quickly.